From digital transformation to intelligent automation: Why AI is now critical to growing your ROI

 Once the human has trained the machine to extract the data required, the machine quickly learns which can ultimately support decision automation through machine learning and computer vision/image processing as well as voice/natural language processing.

-The challenge is knowing which data is useful and which is not and then being able to unlock the potentially useful data that is typically stuck in non-machine-readable formats – like PDF forms, contracts and leases, lab data, prescriptions, image and audio files, chat etc (unstructured data) and gathering virtual dust in cloud storage silos.
+The challenge is knowing which data is useful and which is not and then being able to unlock the potentially useful data that is typically stuck in non-machine-readable formats – like PDF forms, contracts, lab data, prescriptions, image and audio files, chat etc (unstructured data) and gathering virtual dust in cloud storage silos.

 Many organisations have huge amounts of untapped data that could be used to derive useful insights from and make more informed decisions, yet they lack skilled AI engineers who can create the necessary tools and algorithms.
 Working with specialist partners ensures that the organisation considers all necessary efforts on the “first mile,” that is, how to acquire and organize data and efforts, as well as on the “last mile,” or how to integrate the output of AI models into useful, automated workflows that can lead to business value.